Raoul de Godewaersvelde

-Raoul de Godewaersvelde (born Francis Albert Victor Delbarre) (28 January 1928 – 14 April 1977) was a French singer.
+Raoul de Godewaersvelde (born as Francis Albert Victor Delbarre; 28 January 1928 – 14 April 1977) was a French singer.
 Born in Lille, he was a member of the group Les Capenoules.

 His best known song is undoubtedly "Quand la mer monte", written by his friend Jean-Claude Darnal.
 It was featured in Yolande Moreau's film of the same name.
 He is also famous for "P'tit quinquin".